SeanLuckett/anagramalama/README.md

 I started to implement this in Sinatra because it's a lightweight API requiring very few endpoints.
 If it had to scale much larger, however, Rails would still be a better choice.
 However, I primarily switched to Rails when I realized integrating Active Record with Sinatra was going to cost me a lot more time for very little value.
 So, I went with the more familiar and robust Rails.
 I created this project without mailers, as it doesn't need them.
 I also passed the `--api` flag to keep it as lightweight as possible.

+I added a couple enhancements.
+The `POST /words.json` endpoint checks submitted words against the dictionary.
+Also, it returns a list of the accepted and rejected words so the requester has a better idea of what got added.

 I opted not to use any JSON templating at this point because none of the endpoints were complex enough to warrant the overhead.
 Serializers aren't necessary, either, given the API's response requirements, though that warrants discussion.
 I prefer to develop light until a need shows itself.

 ## Encountered edge cases